Machine Learning in R for beginners

 Step One.
 Get Your Data

-Machine learning typically starts from observed data.
+Machine learning usually starts from observed data.
 You can take your own data set or browse through other sources to find one.

 Built-in Datasets of R

-This tutorial makes use of the Iris data set, which is well-known in the area of machine learning.
+This tutorial uses the Iris data set, which is very well-known in the area of machine learning.
 This dataset is built into R, so you can take a look at this dataset by typing the following into your console:

 UC Irvine Machine Learning Repository